Shields

 “My attention wanders, and the shield drops.”

-“Soon you’ll fly without a mask, Berek.”
+“Soon you’ll have to fly without a mask, Berek.”

-“If the shield fails when you’re moving at high speed, you’ll find it difficult or impossible to breathe or see.”
+“If the shield fails when you’re moving at high speed, you won’t be able to breathe or see, and if you collide with a bird or anything hard, you’ll be killed.”

 I rise and hover in the air, and show him a cloud of hard crystal fragments.